 - Wireless Network Connection doesn’t have a valid IP configuration.

-If you receive such a Wireless Network Connection doesn’t have a valid IP configuration error message then this post may be able to help you.
+If you receive such an Ethernet or Wireless Network Connection doesn’t have a valid IP configuration error message then this post may be able to help you.
 Go through the list of suggestions and then see which one or more of these would apply in your case.